spencerhakim/SpencerHakimNET/README.md

 SpencerHakimNET
 ===============
-A small collection of C# utility code and custom Windows Forms and WPF components I've slowly written and/or rewritten over the years.
-Components are separated into their own projects and merged using ILRepack into SpencerHakim.Windows.AIO.dll.
+A small collection of C# 4.0 utility code and custom Windows Forms (and soon, WPF) components I've slowly written and/or rewritten over the years.
+Components are separated into their own projects and merged using [ILRepack](https://github.com/gluck/il-repack) into SpencerHakim.Windows.AIO.dll.
 Requires NuGet.

+I've not tested the code with Mono, but it should work for a lot of what's here.
+Anything that uses System.Management, which Mono explicitly does not support, will obviously not work, nor would anything using PInvoke.

 Licensed under the GNU LGPL 2.1